Today, we’re sharing our best tips for how to make book pages look aged today!

 Fill a small bowl with dark brewed coffee that has completely cooled.

 Place the book on the wax paper, then dip the sponge brush into the coffee.

 Begin brushing coffee onto the book pages.

-The pages have to be completely dry or they will mildew.
+Consequently, the pages have to be completely dry or they will mildew.

 After the aged books were dry, I wrapped some of them with ribbon,

-Use caution and care as scissors will be sharp to cut a new jacket from scrapbook paper or wrapping paper.
+Similarly, use caution and care as scissors will be sharp to cut a new jacket from scrapbook paper or wrapping paper.

-You guys, this whole process of how to make book pages look aged is so simple!
+Undeniably, the whole process of how to make book pages look aged is so simple!

 I don’t know about you but vintage books in our area are getting harder and harder to find.

 Although these aged pages aren’t the real deal, they’re a simple way to get the look for less until you’re able to find enough vintage books to fill your bookshelves and create vignettes around the house.